mohtasim317/genity/README.md

 npm run start
 ```

-The app should open up after npm start is entered.
+The app will open after npm run start is entered.

-## Features

-- State Management using React Hooks
-- Dynamically renders dashboard tiles from fetched data, including dynamic rendering of charts and SVGs.